digibiomics/LungSense-main/README.md

-How to run this on local environment:
+How to run Frontend on local environment:

 Clone this repo